That Sunday at the zoo I understood the child I

 stare.
 My eyes were flat.
 Flat eyes for tanned

-On November 18, 1919, Madeline DeFrees was born in Ontario, Oregon and moved to Hillsboro in 1923.
-After graduation from St. Mary's Academy in Portland, she entered the Sisters of the Holy Names of Jesus and Mary, where she was known for many years as Sister Mary Gilbert.
+Madeline DeFrees was born in Ontario, Oregon, on November 18, 1919, and moved to Hillsboro in 1923.
+After graduating from St. Mary’s Academy in Portland, Oregon, she entered the Sisters of the Holy Names of Jesus and Mary, where she was known for many years as Sister Mary Gilbert.

-After receiving a BA degree from Marylhurst College and an MA from the University of Oregon, she taught at Holy Names College in Spokane from 1950 to 1967.
-While still a nun, she taught at the University of Montana, in Missoula, from 1967 to 1979.
+After receiving a BA in English from Marylhurst College and an MA in journalism from the University of Oregon, she taught at Holy Names College in Spokane from 1950 to 1967.
+She then taught at the University of Montana, in Missoula, from 1967 to 1979.
 In late 1973 she was dispensed from her religious vows.
 She taught at the University of Massachusetts from 1979 to 1985, after which she retired to Seattle.
+In 2010, she moved to Portland, Oregon, to be closer to her family.